department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/2023-11 Past Appointments Travel Reimbursement Generative Usability Study/conversation-guide.md

    - _If no:_ No problem.
 In that case, would you be able to describe to me what you are doing as you go through the prototype?
      - _(If still no, for non-screen reader users): Moderator can choose to share their own screen._ I'd like to try something else.
 I'll share my screen and control the prototype, but you can tell me what you would do next and I'll do that.
 How does that sound? _Skip to start of email._

-- Great.
+- _If yes:_ Great.
 Now, if there’s any apps, web pages or notifications on your device that you’d like to close or turn off before I’m able to see your screen, I’ll give you a moment to do that now.

 ----